fiatconnect/specification/fiatconnect-api.md

 #### 3.3.1.1. `GET /quote/in`

 The `GET /quote/in` endpoint is used to retrieve quotes used for transfers in to crypto from fiat currencies.
+In addition to returning quote information, it also returns the permissable types of KYC that a user must have on file to initiate the corresponding transfer, as well as the fiat account types that are allowed to be used for the transfer.

 ##### 3.3.1.1.1.
 Parameters